syncfusion-content/windowsforms-docs/WindowsForms/SyntaxEditor/Syntax-Editor-Events.md

 <tr>
 <td>
 Cancel</td><td>
-Indicates whether action has to be canceled.</td></tr>
+Indicates whether action has to be canceled</td></tr>
 <tr>
 <td>
 CodeSnippet</td><td>
-Code snippet that is currently activated.</td></tr>
+Code snippet that is currently activated</td></tr>
 </table>

+{% tabs %}

-{% highlight c# %}
+{% highlight C# %}

 private void editControl1_CodeSnippetActivating(object sender, Syncfusion.Windows.Forms.Edit.CancellableCodeSnippetsEventArgs e)

 {

    // The below line will be displayed in the output window at runtime.

    Console.WriteLine(" CodeSnippetActivating event is raised ");

 }

 {% endhighlight %}

-{% highlight vbnet %}
+{% highlight VB %}

 Private Sub editControl1_CodeSnippetActivating(ByVal sender As Object, ByVal e As Syncfusion.Windows.Forms.Edit.CancellableCodeSnippetsEventArgs)

    ' The below line will be displayed in the output window at runtime.

    Console.WriteLine(" CodeSnippetActivating event is raised ")

 End Sub

 {% endhighlight %}

+{% endtabs %}

 ### CodeSnippetDeactivating Event